Oxaliplatin with fluorouracil (5FU) and folinic acid chemotherapy (FOLFOX or OxMdG)

 Cancer increases the chance of a blood clot (thrombosis) and chemotherapy can add to this.
 A clot can cause symptoms such as pain, redness and swelling in a leg, breathlessness and chest pain.
 Contact your doctor straight away if you have any of these symptoms.
 A blood clot is serious but your doctor can treat it with drugs that thin the blood.
 Your doctor or nurse can give you more information.

-Oxaliplatin and capecitabine may interact with different drugs or affect the way blood thinning drugs such as warfarin work.
-Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
-This includes medicines you can buy in a shop or chemist..
+Oxaliplatin may interact with different drugs or affect the way blood-thinning drugs, such as warfarin, work.
+Medicines you can buy in a shop or chemist may also be harmful when you are having chemotherapy.
 Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

 Chemotherapy may affect your fertility (being able to get pregnant or father a child).
 If you are worried about this, you can talk to your doctor or nurse before treatment starts.